RSJ Installation Cost

 The above wall rests on a load-bearing wall by conducting its weight to a foundation structure.
 Load-bearing walls typically run parallel to the ridge.

-Building Permission Installing an RSJ
+Building Regulations When Installing an RSJ

-If you are creating a new building, installing fittings or windows, extending or structurally altering an existing building, you will need to gain building regulations approval.
+If you are creating a new building, installing fittings or windows, or extending or structurally altering an existing building, you will need to gain building regulations approval.
 This is not the same as planning permission.

-Depending on the type of building you are working on, and the type of work that you are carrying out, you may also need to gain planning permission.
+Depending on the type of building you are working on and the type of work that you are carrying out, you may also need to gain planning permission.

 If you are the owner of the property that is having work done, you are responsible for ensuring your builder complies with building regulation rules.